Trony46/PulsePoint/README.md

 ---

-## Author

-Built as part of a backend engineering learning path focused on Spring Boot, PostgreSQL, and real-time data systems.

-> If you use PulsePoint as a reference or build on top of it, a star ⭐ or credit is appreciated.
+> If you use PulsePoint as a reference or build on top of it, a star ⭐ .